netzgut/integral-streams/_CONTRIBUTE/HOW_TO_CONTRIBUTE.md

-# ∫ Integral Hibernate Contribution
+# ∫ Integral Streams Contribution

 If you want to contribute feel free to open issues or provide pull requests.